stratosphereips/StratosphereLinuxIPS/docs/features.md

 Slips detects downloads of files from pastebin with size > 12000.

 When found, slips alerts pastebin download with threat level low because not all downloads from pastebin are malicious.

+#### DOS executable downloads

+Slips generates an evidence everytime there's a DOS executable download from an HTTP website.

 ### Leak Detector Module